TSgt Adam Popp

 In recent years, Adam has become more physically active and has completed several marathons.
 He would like to support other home recipients by running for Team HFOT.
 Having an accessible shower and tub in his specially adapted custom home will help Adam rest and recover between races.

-Originally from Indiana, Adam is choosing to build his home in Virginia to be close to Walter Reed and for the support network he has built there since his injury.
+Originally from Indiana, Adam is choosing to build his home in Colorado.

 Adam is grateful to HFOT’s donors and supporters who will contribute to the building of his HFOT home.
 “The benefits the Veteran receives from this program will only increase as they inevitably age and become less mobile.
 For me, this is a hard reality, but because of HFOT, this gives me hope and confidence that many of these concerns will be reduced or removed by having an accessible home,” he says.